-- Dual Enrollment will be able to enroll in up to a maximum of 12 units or four courses per term through Dual Enrollment and Special Admit combined.
+- Coordinated Dual Enrollment students will be able to enroll in up to a maximum of 12 units or four courses per term through Coordinated Dual Enrollment and Uncoordinated Special Admit programs combined.
 Students requesting to take more than 12 units will need special approval. - Students may not enroll in a college course to alleviate a high school deficiency unless approved by the local high school.